 Remainder interest – An interest in property owned by the remainderman that does not become possessory until the expiration of an intervening income interest, life estate or term of years.

 Residue – The property remaining in a decedent’s estate after payment of the estate’s debts, taxes, and expenses and after all specific gifts of property and sums of money have been distributed as directed by the will.
 Also called the residuary estate.

-Revocable trust – A trust created during lifetime over which the grantor reserves the right to terminate, modify, or amend.
+Revocable trust – A trust created during lifetime over which the grantor reserves the right to terminate, revoke, modify, or amend.

 S corporation – A corporation that has made a Subchapter S election to be taxed as a pass-through entity (much like a partnership).
 Certain trusts are permitted to be shareholders only if they make the appropriate elections.

-Self-dealing – Personally benefiting from a financial transaction carried out on behalf of a trust or other entity, for example, the purchasing of an asset from the trust by the trustee unless specifically authorized by the trust instrument.
+Self-dealing – Personally benefiting from a financial transaction carried out on behalf of a trust or other entity, for example, the purchasing of an asset from a trust by the trustee unless specifically authorized by the trust instrument.